samolisov/bazel-llvm-bridge/README.md

     $ bazel build //:llvm_bb_counter
     ```

-Important note for users of the `libclang` and `LLVM-C` shared libraries.
-There
+Important note for users of the `libclang`, `libclang-cpp` and `LLVM-C` shared
-is two rules to bring these libraries from the LLVM installation into the
+libraries.
+There are three rules to bring these libraries from the LLVM
-`bazel-bin`: `clang_copy_libclang` and `llvm_copy_c`.
-Just add the targets into
+installation into the `bazel-bin`: `clang_copy_libclang`, `clang_copy_libclang_cpp`
-the `data` attribute of a rule and they will appear in a
+and `llvm_copy_c`.
+Just add the targets into the `data` attribute of a rule and
-`bazel-bin/external/<name of llvm_configure repository rule>` directory.
+they will appear in a `bazel-bin/external/<name of llvm_configure repository rule>`
-Then the libraries can be copied into the `bazel-bin` (see genrules in the BUILD
+directory.
+Then the libraries can be copied into the `bazel-bin` (see genrules
-file) and be used for running your applications.
+in the BUILD file) and be used for running your applications.